NohaHamdy/alx_capstone_project/README.md

 ## Features
 - Easy to navigation through my projects.
-- Mycontact info are readily available for any interested clients or visitors.
+- My contact info are readily available for any interested clients or visitors.

 ## Technologies Used
 - I have used some of the technologies I learnt over the course of this program cumulatively to make this portfolio come alive.